Sesamoiditis affects the small sesamoid bones under the base of the big toe. It is an overuse injury causing gradual onset pain in the forefoot.

 Electrotherapy treatment such as ultrasound therapy helps reduce inflammation.

 Padding under the foot may help take the pressure off the painful area on the bones.
+For example, wearing padded running socks.
 Likewise, a shock-absorbing or cushioning insole takes the pressure off the painful area.

 If you overpronate, where your foot rolls in or flattens as you walk, then correct with orthotic insoles.